Who We Are

-The Australian Civil Society Coalition on Women, Peace and Security (‘the Coalition’) is a non-partisan and independent coalition of civil society organisations, networks and individuals working to advance the Women, Peace and Security (WPS) Agenda in Australia, the Asia Pacific region and globally.
-The Coalition works to progress the implementation and scope of the Australian National Action Plan on Women, Peace and Security 2012-2018, and by working constructively and collaboratively with the Australian Government towards the realisation of the goals set forth in the UN Security Council Resolutions on WPS.
-Coalition members have expertise ranging from the gendered impacts of armed conflict to women’s participation in peacebuilding.
+The Australian Civil Society Coalition on Women, Peace and Security (‘the Coalition’) is a non-partisan and independent coalition of civil society organisations, networks and individuals working to advance the Women, Peace and Security (WPS) Agenda in Australia, Asia and the Pacific region and globally.

+Why not join us?
 Joining the Coalition will enable you, your network or organisation to connect and build alliances with others working on issues related to Women, Peace and Security; attend quarterly Coalition meetings in State capital hubs and share updates on your work (including research, policy, programs or advocacy activities).
-Members also have the opportunity to learn from and share information; contribute to policy positions, papers and submissions (for instance, to the Commisssion on the Status of Women or Parliamentary Inquiries); and join common advocacy platforms to advance and influence the WPS agenda.
+Members also have the opportunity to learn from and share information; contribute to policy positions, papers and submissions; and join common advocacy platforms to advance and influence the WPS agenda.

 WPS Coalition Steering Committee Members (as at 2017):